JamosW/prisoners_dilemma/README.md

 2. Steroids use in sports
 3. The job market

-If you don't intend on readin the book (you should!) here are some insights I grabbed from reading the book and maybe you'll discover while using this shiny app.
+If you don't intend on reading the book (you should!) here are some insights I grabbed from reading the book and maybe you'll discover while using this shiny app.

 ***How to escape the prisoners dilemma***
 1. Threaten the other player wtih a punishment for not playing in your favor